BrkRaw/brkraw/README.md

 **Example of printed out dataset information**

 #### The Legacy version of NifTi1 conversion
-- This method has been inherited from old [PyBruker](https://pypi.org/project/pyBruker) which is removed from my github
+- This method has been inherited from old brk2nii and [PyBruker](https://pypi.org/project/pyBruker) which has been removed from this repository so does not exist.
+But this is useful if you want to convert whole dataset without need to considering data structure, or only needs to convert specific scan and reco.
 - Convert a whole session, (adding option '-b' or '--bids' will generate JSON file that contains MR parameters based-on BIDS standard)
 ```angular2html
 $ brkraw tonii <session path or compressed dataset>